 Change orders and scope changes

-Unforeseen circumstances—such as higher concrete strengths, denser reinforcement, concealed embeds, or geologically divergent rock structures—often require adjustments.
+Unforeseen circumstances – such as higher concrete strengths, denser reinforcement, concealed embeds, or geologically divergent rock structures – often require adjustments.
 A construction contract should provide a clear procedure for notification, review, and instruction of changes, as well as a comprehensible price adjustment.
 Transparent documentation (photos, test logs, trial cuts/trial splits) facilitates swift agreement.
+Time-impact analysis for schedule changes, defined thresholds for material variances, and interim pricing for urgent instructions reduce the risk of protracted negotiations.

 Quality assurance and acceptance